Best Free Password Manager: Top 5 Free Providers

 Overall Result

-Apart from our Top 5 there exist quite a few password managers which offer free versions of their software.
-Below, we'll introduce these alternatives:
+Apart from our Top 5 there are quite a few other password managers that offer free versions of their software.
+Below, we'll introduce some of these alternatives:

-Roboform doesn't impose any password limits upon users of its free version, however, you won't be able to automatically synchronize these across devices.
-This means that you'll need to manually save all of your datasets on each device you intend to use them on and update them whenever they're changed, which somewhat defeats the purpose of having a password manager.
+Roboform gives free users unlimited passwords, however, it isn't so generous with automatic cross-device syncs: You'll need to manually save all of your data sets on every device that you intend to use them on and update them whenever they're changed.
+This somewhat defeats the purpose of having a password manager in the first place.

-Sticky Password, like RoboForm offers unlimited passwords, however, reserves synchronizing for paying customers.
+Sticky Password, like RoboForm offers unlimited passwords, however, only paying subscribers can sync their data sets.

 McAfee True Key allows users of its free version to save 15 passwords.
-As such, it's far more a trial for the premium version than a piece of standalone software.
+This is much more a trial for the premium version than a piece of standalone software.

 Conclusion

-Bitwarden, NordPass, and Avira Password Manager offer particularly impressive free versions of their software since they don't impose any limitations upon datasets, devices, or synchronizations.
-Depending on the program, you'll need to make do without some extra features like password sharing or security options, none of which are strictly necessary.
+Bitwarden, NordPass, and Avira Password Manager offer particularly impressive free versions that don't limit data sets, devices, or syncs.
+Of course, you will have to make do without some features like password sharing and security tools, but these aren't essential.

 FAQs

-Secure, unique passwords are a must for maintaining the integrity of your accounts.
-Password managers are capable of automatically creating passwords and allowing you to manage them in a secure vault, which only you have access to.
-Beyond that, they allow you to autofill login information online, meaning that you won't ever need to manually input passwords again.
+To maintain the integrity of your accounts, you'll need secure and unique passwords.
+Password managers automatically create passwords and help you manage them in a secure vault that you have the only key to.
+Beyond that, they allow you to autofill login information online, so you'll never need to manually input passwords again.

 This depends on your needs and the password manager you've selected.
-Some free password managers are excellent for everyday usage since they don't limit the number of datasets or cross-device synchronizations.
-Be ready to make do without certain features though.
-At the end of the day, providers do their best to earn money with premium subscriptions.
+Some free password managers are excellent for everyday usage since they don't limit data sets or cross-device syncs.
+However, be ready to make do without certain features if you choose a free option.
+At the end of the day, providers do their best to offset costs with premium subscriptions.

-Bitwarden offers, what in our minds, is the best free package since it doesn't limit the number of datasets, devices, or synchronizations, while also allowing password sharing.
-NordPass and Avira Password Manager also cut very good figures.
+We feel that Bitwarden offers the best free password manager since it doesn't limit data sets, devices, or syncs, and includes password sharing.
+NordPass and Avira Password Manager are also excellent free options.